The original do-it-yourself travel guide to Europe SM

 Customs Declaration

 An hour or so before your flight touches down on your return to the USA, the flight attendants will pass out a "Customs Declaration" form to every family.
 Fill this out on the plane and give it to the US Customs agent as your last step when entering the country.
 Notice question number 11, in particular.
 Many food products are not allowed.
-Make sure that you have read Know Before You Go, before you went.
-See chapter 25, Passing Customs.
+Make sure that you have read chapter 25, Passing Customs before you went to Europe.

 AIR FREIGHT